 Once you learn how to take advantage of the ISO, you can experiment with the images you want to capture.
 You can create different ways of presenting your subject.
 In addition, you will also be more comfortable shooting in different lighting conditions.

-If the ISO is related to light sensitivity, the aperture is all about controlling the amount of light that goes through the digital sensor of your camera.
-It is found in your camera lens.
+If the ISO is related to light sensitivity, the aperture is all about controlling the amount of light that gets to the digital sensor of your camera.
+The aperture is the opening found in your camera lens.
 If you look closely at the camera lens, you will find round or ring-like metal blades.
-These blades open and close: it opens to widen the opening; it closes if you want the opening to narrow down.
+These blades open and close: it opens to widen the opening, and it closes if you want the opening to narrow down.

 As such, controlling the aperture or choosing to use the Aperture Priority mode allows you to adjust the amount of light that can get into your camera so that it can either open (widen) or close (narrow).
 The aperture setting is determined by several f-stop values.
 The usual numerical values for the f-stop are 1.4, 1.8, 2.0., 2.8, 3.6, 4, 5.6, 8, 11, 16 and 22.

 So, if you need to remember one thing, it is this: when you adjust the aperture by just one stop, you either halve or double the amount of light that goes through your camera lens.
-Or, you can also refer to an f-stop chart.
 What is important, though, is that you keep practicing until you familiarize yourself with the different f-stop values, and until you produce the image/s you want.

 The shutter of your camera is the one you hear clicking or snapping.
-Whether you use a DSLR or a point-and-shoot, or even just your smartphone, you are sensitive to this sound.
-This is the sound that tells you that a photo has been shot.
+This is the sound that tells you that a photo has been captured.

 For photographers, though, what is more important is the shutter speed.
 Every time you press the shutter button, a door that opens and closes is found in front of your camera’s sensor.
 This is the shutter mechanism that determines the length of time the sensor is exposed to light.
-In other words, it controls the amount of light that can get to the sensor.
+In other words, while aperture controls how much light reaches your sensor, and shutter speed controls how long light reaches your sensor.

 If you want to control the shutter speed manually, go for Shutter Priority (S or Tv on your camera) or manual mode.

-When you are confident in using the shutter speed, you can play around with your photos and make them come out more creatively.
+When you are confident in using the shutter speed, you can play around with your photos and make them come out more creatively (e.g. slow shutter speeds allow for more motion blur when shooting action).
 Of course, practice makes perfect.
 So, don’t forget to do just that.

 Combining the ISO, aperture and shutter speed results to an equivalent exposure value for a particular setting.
 If any one of these elements is adjusted, the resulting image will not be the same.
 If you increase the f-stop to decrease the amount of light getting to the sensor, you will also need to adjust the shutter speed and the ISO; otherwise, your image might come out blurry or too bright; overexposed or underexposed.